rootslab/syllabus/Readme.md

 'hlen' : function ( Number key | String key ) : Object

+ /*
+  * The utility fn returned by the #hmget mix-in, is able to
+  * recursively convert the array/list reply to an obj/hash.
+  * See #hgetall about Bolgia#toHash.
+  */
 'hmget' : function ( Number key | String key, String field | Array fields ) : Object

 /*